Mining scams in India: Investigation by Income Tax Department

 A comparative study of shipping bills for export with other companies, which are exporting the same grade material, confirmed the malpractice by OMC.
 According to the report, OMC signed the MoU with GLATI to sell iron ore only to evade tax payment in India.

-When the Commissioner summoned Janardhana Reddy and sought explanation from OMC, the Reddys claimed it suppressed sales for developing stronger relationship worldwide with global buyers through GLATI for financial stability against price fluctuations.
+When the Commissioner summoned Janardhana Reddy and sought an explanation from OMC, the Reddys claimed it suppressed sales in order to develop stronger relationship worldwide with global buyers through GLATI for the sake of financial stability against price fluctuations.
 This report was billed as the best investigation of the year and recorded in the book Let us Share by the Finance Ministry.
 This report was the basis of the Central Bureau of Investigation investigation and the Santhosh Hegde Report.

 Interim Lokayukta report of December 2008

-A report published by the LokAyukta uncovered major violations and systemic corruption in mining in Bellary, including in the allowed geography, encroachment of forest land, massive underpayment of state mining royalties relative to the market price of iron ore and systematic starvation of government mining entities.
-Justice N. Santosh Hegde resigned from the Lokayukta position on 23 June 2010 citing inability to be effective in his anti-corruption mandate owing to a non-cooperative Government of Karnataka In January 2010 Mr Kharge questioned the government about transfer of Dileepkumar PCCF who refused to sign the report but Government brought S Nagaraja as PCCF who signed the report.
+A report published by the Lok Ayukta uncovered major violations and systemic corruption in mining in Bellary, including in the allowed geography, encroachment of forest land, massive underpayment of state mining royalties relative to the market price of iron ore and systematic starvation of government mining entities.
+Justice N. Santosh Hegde resigned from the Lokayukta position on 23 June 2010, citing the inability to be effective in his anti-corruption mandate owing to the non-cooperative Government of Karnataka.
+In January 2010, Mr Kharge questioned the government about transfer of Dileep Kumar, the PCCF who refused to sign the report, but Government instead brought in S Nagaraja as PCCF who signed the report.

 Collusion of officials and politicians in permitting illegal mining

 Environment Ministry officials state that the 49.97 lakh tonnes of sand mining reported in the Indian Bureau of Mines Year Book for 2011 is a gross underestimate.
-The guidelines under the Central and the state enactments, call for a sketch of the mining area when a mining lease is applied for.
-It was found by the Lokayukta that sometimes the actual mining areas are not related to the sketch given with the applications without officials crosschecking them.
-Further mining applicants falsely claim a prohibited forest area as a revenue area.
-Finally the actual area of the mine is much bigger than the claimed area.
+The guidelines under the Central and the state enactments call for a sketch of the mining area when a mining lease is applied for.
+It was found by the Lokayukta that sometimes the actual mining areas are not related to the sketch given with the applications, without officials crosschecking them.
+Furthermore, mining applicants falsely claim a prohibited forest area as a revenue area.
+Finally, the actual area of the mine is much bigger than the claimed area.

-The Indian Bureau of Mines rules which control the type of mining, allow a maximum mining depth six metres to prevent environmental degradation.
-But miners have flouted this rule to over-extract iron-ore.
+The Indian Bureau of Mines rules, which control the type of mining, allow a maximum mining depth six metres to prevent environmental degradation, but miners have flouted this rule to over-extract iron-ore.
 For example, if they are allowed to take 100 metric tonnes, mines take 1,000 metric tonnes.
 Officials at road check posts reportedly collude in a massive under-counting of lorries and trucks transporting the iron-ore from the Bellary mines to the ports.
-News reports suggest that only 200 trucks are reported as against 4000 plying every day.
+News reports suggest that only 200 trucks are reported instead of 4000 passing through every day.